 “The eld you name T’loolee was not afraid of us.
 Neither was the gift of his aegis given with the thought of what might be gained in return.
 The generosity of your people was conferred without stipulation.
 If this faithful stewardship you value is simply leverage against a benefit you believe we are capable of bestowing, one we are obligated now to bestow, what was your constancy beyond a calculated self-interest?”

-The Watcher’s proud demeanor slips from him.
 Traditional teachings offer no clear guidance in this circumstance.
-His higher education included no practical tools to navigate the empirical fact of mythic beings intruding upon the here and now.
+Martin’s higher education included no practical tools to navigate the empirical fact of mythic beings intruding upon the here and now.
 It has, however, provided him a sharp understanding of the big kachina’s meaning.
 Martin fixes Jonas with a wild, searching gaze and the crushing disappointment of unrealized possibilities informs his words.

 “You say you are in our debt.
 If you have the power to restore balance to the world, why would you not do it?”